FrogsInSpace/glTF-3ds-Max-Plugin-JW/README.md

 ### 🔧 Adding New 3ds Max Versions

 To keep project files clean, the recommended way to add new 3ds Max build targets is by manually editing the files below.
-Find the blocks related to the latest version and duplicate them, updating the year accordingly (e.g., `Max2027` → `Max2028`).
+Find the blocks related to the latest version and duplicate them, updating the year accordingly.

+The example below adds the build configuration for 3ds Max 2027 by cloning and editing the entries for the 3ds Max 2026 configuration.

 ---

 - **Solution File (`HSglTF.sln`)**
-  Duplicate all lines containing `Max2027` and change the target to `Max2028` in the new lines.
+  Duplicate all lines containing `Max2026` and change the target to `Max2027` in the new lines.

 - **Project Files (`HSglTFImporter.vcxproj`, `HSglTFExporter.vcxproj`)**
-  Duplicate the XML `<ProjectConfiguration>` elements containing `Max2027`.
-Update the year to `Max2028` for both the **Release** and **Hybrid** configurations.
+  Duplicate the XML `<ProjectConfiguration>` elements containing `Max2026`.
+Update the year to `Max2027` for both the **Release** and **Hybrid** configurations.

 - **Property Sheets (`MaxSDKSetup.props`)**
-  Duplicate the XML lines/property groups containing `Max2027` and update them to `Max2028`.
+  Duplicate the XML lines/property groups containing `Max2026` and update them to `Max2027`.

 ---